Hamburg's first legal sex work is relegated to a gated street that still does not allow pedestrian women.

-Formerly the only street in Hamburg where prostitution was officially tolerated, Herbertstraße is now an institution in the city’s red light district.
+Formerly the only street in Hamburg where sex work was officially tolerated, Herbertstraße is now an institution in the city’s red light district.

-Once on the street, the dim red lighting and large plate glass windows that divide the 250-some working women from their customers give the street a seedy sort of sci-fi ambiance, and the relative quiet of the area in the midst of the city’s busy red light district make Herbertstraße one of Hamburg’s most iconic and notorious destinations.
-Despite its history and popularity the street has also come under fire for its troubling gender discrimination, however the ban on outside women in the street continues to this day.
+Once on the street, the dim red lighting and large plate glass windows that divide the 250-some sex workers from their customers give the street a seedy sort of sci-fi ambiance.
+The relative quiet of the area in the midst of the city’s busy red light district make Herbertstraße one of Hamburg’s most iconic and notorious destinations.
+Despite its history and popularity, the street has also come under fire for its troubling gender discrimination, however the ban on outside women in the street continues to this day.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook